tabbyngonjo/implementation-engineering-interview-questions-response/README.md

 ![Screenshot 2023-07-21 140627    6](https://github.com/tabbyngonjo/implementation-engineering-interview-questions-response/assets/139018411/3f0f6d22-e9dc-4920-9083-2765cbd5b8cc)

-3. One-Way Hashing Methods:
+3.One-Way Hashing Methods:

-a.
-SHA-256 Hashing:
+a.SHA-256 Hashing:
 SHA-256 is a cryptographic one-way hash function that produces a fixed-length 256-bit hash value from an input message.
 It is widely used for password storage and digital signatures.
 Example Code: